When starting a trademark filing application, you will be asked to provide the following information:

 Intent to use: If you haven’t used the mark yet but have a good faith intention to use it in the future, you can file an application based on intent to use.
 You need to provide a sworn statement (usually in the form of a declaration) expressing your bona fide intention to use the mark in commerce.

 Changing goods/services after filing: After filing your application, you may clarify or limit the goods or services claimed, but you cannot expand or broaden them.
-For example, you can narrow the goods from “shirts” to “t-shirts and sweatshirts,” but you cannot change the goods to include unrelated items like “shirts and sneakers.”
-Similarly, if you initially filed for “jewelry,” you can specify the type of jewelry like “earrings,” but you cannot change it to a service such as “jewelry stores.”
+For example, you can narrow the goods from “shirts” to “t-shirts for children,” but you cannot change the goods to include unrelated items not originally listed like “shirts and sneakers.”
+Similarly, if you initially filed for “jewelry,” you can specify the type of jewelry, like “earrings,” but you cannot change it to a service such as “jewelry stores.”

 Specimen of use and drawing: A specimen is a sample that demonstrates how you use the mark in commerce on your goods or with your services.
 It shows how purchasers encounter the mark in the marketplace, such as on labels or websites.
 On the other hand, a drawing depicts only the mark itself.
-When applying for registration through Brandme or with the assistance of an attorney, they can help you determine acceptable specimens and drawings for your trademark application.
+When applying for registration through brandme, our attorneys can help you determine acceptable specimens and drawings for your trademark application.

 Brandme simplifies the application process for you.
-Click here to begin applying for your trademark.
+Click here to apply for your trademark. see more